uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/documentation/Operational Support.md

 ### Google Analytics

-The site uses Google Analytics to track users.
+The site uses Google Analytics to track users who have clicked "Accept" on the cookie banner.

-If this service is down, users should hopefully not see any errors.
+If this service is down, users should not see any errors.

 ## Updating Wordpress